 Linux 4.0 was released with Live patching where you can add security patches without rebooting your system.
 This feature is very useful for enterprise server systems where the system runs 24/7.

 Boshi Linux, Linux Mint is launched with version 4.0

 Linux 4.12 was released and that added support for USB type-c including for type C power delivery.

 The 5.0 version of Linux was released with new features AMD Freesync Display support, Raspberry Pi touchscreen support, Btrfs swap file support, and Adianum data Encryption made into the kernel.

-June 3rd Linux Kernel 5.7 released includes 64bit ARM architecture support for more devices, faster I/O interface, reliable exFAT support, tiny power button for VM’s, F2FS (Flash-Friendly File-System) and XFS updates, and other hardware improvements.
+On June 3rd Linux Kernel 5.7 was released including 64bit ARM architecture support for more devices, faster I/O interface, reliable exFAT support, tiny power button for VMs, F2FS (Flash-Friendly File-System) and XFS updates, and other hardware improvements.